 If a retiree who is participating in this plan dies during the plan year, the surviving spouse may exhaust the remaining benefit.
 The benefit will not be renewed on the July 1st following the date of the retiree’s death.
 If there is no surviving spouse, the balance will revert back to Williams College.

 To document that Medicare Part B premiums have been paid, participants may use a copy of the letter from Medicare at the end of each calendar year confirming their coverage and premium for the upcoming year.
-Participants only need to send a copy of the letter once each year, and it will be kept on file in the Benefits Office.
+Participants only need to send a copy of the letter once each year, and it will be kept on file in the Human Resources Office.

 The required documentation for a participant’s paid Medicare supplement insurance premiums will depend on the type of insurance he or she has purchased.
 A participant who has AARP core coverage may choose to have the premium directly withdrawn from his or her bank account.
 In this case, the participant may use the letter that AARP issues each at the end of each calendar year confirming the next year’s premium.
 If a participant has coverage through an insurance company, (for example, Benistar or BCBS Medex), he or she may use a copy of the quarterly or monthly bill issued by the company.
 Participants may also use canceled checks as documentation.